ryan4yin/nix-config/hosts/idols_aquamarine/README.md

 ## Troubleshooting

+### Can not access the global internet

+1. Check wether the subscription url is accessible.
+   - If not, then you need to get a new subscription url and update the `dae`'s configuration.
+1. Check the `dae` service's log by `journalctl -u dae -n 1000`.

 ### DNS cannot be resolved

 1. `sudo systemctl stop dae`, then try to resolve the domain name again.